prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ### Bidder Parameters

 Your bid adapter might require extra information from the publisher to form a request to your bidding server.
-The bidder parameters JSON Schema codifies this information to allow Prebid Server to verify requests and to provide an API for third party configuration systems.
+The bidder parameters JSON Schema codifies this information to allow Prebid Server to verify requests and to provide an API for configuration systems.

 Publishers will provide extra information using an OpenRTB 2.5 Bid Request Extension, preferably at `request.imp[].ext.prebid.bidder.{bidder}` but also supported at `request.imp[].ext.{bidder}`.
 Prebid Server will validate the publisher information based on your schema and relocate the data to `request.imp[].ext.bidder`, regardless of your bidder name or the publisher's chosen location.